Paebbels/pyVHDLParser/doc/Concepts.rst

 A Python iterable is an object implementing an ``__iter__`` method returning an iterator.
 The iterator implements a ``__next__`` method to return the next element in line.
 Usually, the iterator has some internal state, so it can compute the next element.
-At the end of an iteration, :exec:`StopIteration` is raised.
+At the end of an iteration, :exc:`StopIteration` is raised.

 .. code-block:: Python